It’s a struggle to rationalize writing for free.

 - How many subscribers do they have?

-- What is their social media footprint like?
+- What does their social media footprint like?

 - How do they promote blog posts?